Makar-Data/bootstrap/README.md

 # Bootstrap

-Bootstrap demonstrations from personal projects.
+Most basic bootstrap demonstrations from personal projects.

 Variables to keep in mind: